sciZer0/7/v/README.md

-<h1>CONCLUSION</h1>
+<h1>About Bitcoin</h1>

 Bitcoin, absolutely, isn't sound money because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

-More importantly, because there isn't any pre-programmed decrease of Circulating Supply.
+And of course, Bitcoin, absolutely, isn't ultra sound money because there isn't any pre-programmed decrease of Circulating Supply.

 Plus, additionally, the Bitcoin blockchain has the irremovable fundamental flaws, including the awful Gini and highest inefficiency.

-The whole point of Bitcoin as a blockchain, thanks to its unique status of the 1st cryptocurrency, might be just the same point that, for example, the Mona Lisa painting or NFTs of a collection have, and which is the flexing — the ultimate way to flex.
+The whole point of Bitcoin as a blockchain, thanks to its unique status of the 1st cryptocurrency, might be just the same point that, for example, the Mona Lisa painting or a set of NFTs of an art  collection have, and which is the flexing — the ultimate way to flex.

 *Flexing as a culture, in a broad sense, might be described as showing that you are better than other people since you may do (have) the thing everyone else cannot do (have).
-For example, this may happen through spending significant money on a token proving your involvement in a unique (meaning historical) event.
-This is in a way the demonstration of domination, superiority.*
+For example, this may happen through spending significant money on a thing (token) proving your involvement in a unique (meaning historical) event.
+This is in a way the demonstration of domination, superiority.
+And of course, this does not exclude making money through reselling the thing (token) to a more stupid sucker.*

 Probably, there is no other value in the Bitcoin blockchain but its unique status of the 1st cryptocurrency.

-Already now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price.
-Over time, it might become even more clear to everyone — earlier Bitcoins might have a more price.
+Already now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price — for example, more clean Bitcoins have a more price.
+Over time, it might become even more clear to everyone — earlier Bitcoins might also have a more price.

-One Satoshi is like one NFT, much like a specific NFT of the collection of the Crypto Punks.
+<h1>CONCLUSION</h1>

+As mentioned above, there are even more of fundamental problems than described here.

 Importantly, each blockchain existing in 2023 is fundamentally unable to solve the fundamental problems.